Request an Instruction Session

 - We will ask you to share your learning objectives for the instruction session.
 If you don’t have them formalized, we will work with you to formulate relevant goals and learning activities.

 - We will ask you about the culture of your classroom.
 Do you often have group activities?
 Discussions?
 Opportunities for written or individual reflection?

 - Do any students in your class have any special needs requiring accommodation?

 The Claremont Colleges Library demonstrates its commitment to empowering confident, critical, and creative information users and producers through the promotion of information literacy–the ability to locate, evaluate, use, and produce information effectively.
-CCL’s instruction program is committed to helping students develop critical research Habits of Mind by working in partnership with teaching faculty, departments, and programs in all seven Claremont Colleges.
+TCCL’s instruction program is committed to helping students develop critical research Habits of Mind by working in partnership with teaching faculty, departments, and programs in all seven Claremont Colleges.
 Our teaching librarians are learner-centered, incorporating a variety of pedagogical approaches and techniques.